lathoub/Arduino-USBMIDI/README.md

 The library does not add additional buffers and is extremely efficiant and has a small memory footprint.

 ## Other Transport protocols:
+The libraries below  the same calling mechanism (API), making it easy to interchange the transport layer.
 - [Arduino AppleMIDI Transport](https://github.com/lathoub/Arduino-AppleMIDI-Library)
 - [Arduino ipMIDI  Transport](https://github.com/lathoub/Arduino-ipMIDI)
 - [Arduino BLE-MIDI  Transport](https://github.com/lathoub/Arduino-BLE-MIDI)